15091644/MIT-808/dummy_example/README.md

 And: https://www.sbert.net/examples/applications/semantic-search/README.html

+Sentence transformers are used in:

+Repositories using SentenceTransformers (worth checking these libraries out for EDA):

+haystack - Neural Search / Q&A

+Top2Vec - Topic modeling

+txtai - AI-powered search engine

+BERTTopic - Topic model using SBERT embeddings

+KeyBERT - Key phrase extraction using SBERT

+contextualized-topic-models - Cross-Lingual Topic Modeling

+covid-papers-browser - Semantic Search for Covid-19 papers

+backprop - Natural Language Engine that makes using state-of-the-art language models easy, accessible and scalable.

 This potentially provides an appropriate means to finding more relevant results, compared to training a classifier.
 The annotated classification information in the SDG data set can be used in outlier removal after this process has been called.

 @Shaun we can think of ways to use the annotation and classification in downstream ranking as well.
 I potentially see this approach as the first major building block in our algorithm.